Discover the Sheikh Zayed Mosque in Abu Dhabi

 Wonderful Design in the Mosque

 There are seven chandeliers of this type in the mosque.
-They are adorned with lots of gold and crystals and the beauty is really overwhelming!
+They have adorned with lots of gold and crystals and the beauty is really overwhelming!

 Furthermore, the many pillars, including those in the large prayer hall, are embellished with elaborate patterns made of mother-of-pearl, and this hall also has the largest hand-knotted carpet in the world.